bennetde/volume-renderer/README.md

 The project comes with a sample DiffDVR script for configurating the optimization process.
 DiffDVR by Sebastian Weiss is needed to run this script.
 Secondly, a simple script for comparing views with the same filename and calculating the average RMSE across all views.

+## Running
+It is recommended to build/run the renderer with the release flag for optimized performance.
+Use: `cargo build --release` or `cargo run --release`

+## Hardware requirements

+The renderer requires GPUs that can load large three-dimensional textures up to a depth of 4096 pixels.
+If the process crashes on launch, the limits of the three-dimensional texture depth can be reduced in src/state.rs:59 by reducing the maximal 3d texture dimension to 2048.
+This has the effect, that very large volumes cannot be loaded anymore.